AtulRanjanJha/Pomodoro/README.md

 ## 🙌 Credits
 - UI components inspired by ShadCN
 - Icons provided by [Lucide](https://lucide.dev)
-- Sounds from [FreeSound](https://freesound.org) or other open sources
+- Sounds from [FreeSound](https://freesound.org) and other open sources

 ## 📄 License
 This project is licensed under the **MIT License**.